-Recommendation: “Even if you are an athlete and regularly exercise, I would not recommend sports drinks at any time other than when you are actually in the middle of exercising,” says Tavel.
-“Go for just water and maybe a quick, bite-sized snack like fruit or nuts.”
+The Remedy Rx: "Even if you are an athlete and regularly exercise, I would not recommend sports drinks at any time other than when you are actually in the middle of exercising," says Tavel.
+"Go for just water and maybe a quick, bite-sized snack like fruit or nuts."

 You Ordered Viagra From A Foreign Online Pharmacy

 You might be embarrassed to talk with your physician about your sexual health — including symptoms of erectile dysfunction (ED)—but ordering ED drugs like Viagra from sketchy online pharmacies based overseas is not the answer, no matter how much cost savings they promise.
 (Which is generally untrue; Viagra is covered by many insurance companies at this point, for a small copay that's usually cheaper than an online pharmacy.)
 "The risk that these imported drugs are counterfeit, contaminated, or subpotent is high; and quality assurance is a major concern," says the National Association of Boards of Pharmacy.

 The Remedy Rx: Substitute shame for your health and happiness.
 Talk openly to your doctor.
 (And know that some online pharmacies and ED-med services are legit; the database at safe.pharmacy can tell you which.)